bgiesing/brandongiesing.com/content/cosicast/videos/cosicast-2016-lookback.md

 ### Fall 2016

-Jump to September and this is when a big shift occured!
+Jump to September and this is when a big shift occurred!
 First I got a new phone (the Nextbit Robin) so I could finally used 1080p footage with no issues or render bugs.
 Second, I introduced the first of the 4 series with the Turbo Flowers FMV!
 Before this I just called most of my videos "Mashups" but their was